Disorder-mediated synchronization resonance in coupled semiconductor lasers: Results

-To explain the synchronization resonance in Figs.~\ref{fig:resonance_scaling}(a–d), we develop a physical theory by expanding the LK equations about the steady state, yielding a generalized time-delayed Kuramoto system~\cite{yeung:1999} with an additional phase shift $\tan^{-1}\alpha+\omega_0\tau$ and an effective coupling enhanced by the amplitude–phase coupling $\sqrt{1+\alpha^2}$ [Sec.~III in Supplementary Information (SI)].
+To explain the optimized steady-state synchronization in Figs.~\ref{fig:resonance_scaling}(a–d), we develop a physical theory by expanding the LK equations about the steady state, yielding a generalized time-delayed Kuramoto system~\cite{yeung:1999} with an additional phase shift $\tan^{-1}\alpha+\omega_0\tau$ and an effective coupling enhanced by the amplitude–phase coupling $\sqrt{1+\alpha^2}$ (see Appendix~\ref{appendix_c} for more details).
 Introducing the delayed phase differences $\eta_i = \Omega_i(t)-\Omega_i(t-\tau)$, the dynamics can be recast as a gradient flow governed by an effective thermodynamic potential $U(\eta_i)$, which encapsulates the collective coupling influence of the other lasers on laser $i$.
-In the absence of frequency disorder ($\Delta_i=\Delta_j=0$) with all lasers oscillating at the reference frequency $\omega_0$, the coupling configuration $K_{ij}=\kappa(1-\delta_{ij})$ renders the identical potential across the lasers:
+In the absence of frequency disorder ($\Delta_i=\Delta_j=0$) with all lasers oscillating at the reference frequency $\omega_0$, the coupling configuration $K_{ij}=\kappa(1-\delta_{ij})$ renders the potential identical across the lasers: